ShubhamThakur139/InstahyreClone/README.md

 2. User can Login by Valid credentials
 3. User can Filter the jobs by Location
 4. User can Filter the jobs by Company size
+5. We add some authentication to pages (Opportunity,Profile,Setting pages) that non-login user can't acess that pages

 # Team Members and Contributors 😇
 👤 Ravi Mane